 Besides using the included PC-side TCP/UDP client/server test programs, we highly recommend the use of a packet sniffer.
 These allow you to see all transmitted frames and see exactly what is going on.
-Some of the freeware ones, like Wireshark (formerly known as Ethereal), are surprisingly good.
+Some of the freeware ones, like Ethereal, are surprisingly good.